nymbyl/kernramble_web/content/about.md

 6. Motion Picture

-   The antagonist rapes April - and publishes it on social media (this can be thought of as trafficking).
-This could be thought of a psychological sexual assault, more than necessarily physical
+   The antagonist assaults April - and publishes it publicly (this can be thought of as trafficking).
+It may very well be a psychological sexual assault, more than necessarily physical

 7. Have to Be Alone

-   She tells hero to go away to desert, instead of taking revenge.
+   She tells the hero to go away to desert, instead of taking some steps for revenge.
 She has to be alone as well.
-It is time for a spiritual heal
+It is time for a spiritual heal, to purge.
+He is destined for great things

 8. You Make Things Interesting

    He contemplates things in desert - realizes he loves the heroine (could also be god, or the natural world as well)

-9. For Seven Year
+9. For Seven Years

    He has spent seven years in the desert.
 From much time in desert, hero notices that world is fucked up.
 This can be thought of as analagous to Jesus

 10. You Can Disappear

-    He comes back to the populous world to challenge the antagonist.
-This is problematic, because he knows the hero will be doing that, and has since acculated much prestige.
+    Our hero comes back to the populated world to change things.
+It is a dangerous place for him because the world is is a state of much surveillance (mirroring the warning in the first song).
 The heroine offers him a place to hide

 11. Like Stained Glass

-    He realizes she (his love) is miserable - ptsd - the world etc...
+    He realizes she (his love) is miserable, sad - in a state of post traumatic stress.
+There is not much he can do.
+In a way he is the same way though.
+He just breaks in different ways

 12. Assassins or Thieves

-    And also begins to see that no one is any good in this world anyway.
+    He begins to see that not many people are any good in this world anyway.
 It is a choice of befriending or taking sides with two non-good choices

 13. The Impossible Task

-    So he must "kill" the antagonist, challenge him publically, destroy him - plots it out - not easy
+    So he must "kill" the antagonist, challenge him publically, destroy him.
+He plots it out, he will speak for the first time.
+It is not easy

 14. I'm Finished?

-    He does accomplish the task, but is sentenced and killed because of it.
-But in some ways he lives on
+    He does accomplish the task, but is sentenced to death because of it - and in that sense, is defeated.
+But still lives on after death.
+Although it is feasible he did something violent, I would not think of the character as a violent person to be condemned.
+It is the fates

 #### Life of a Tobacco Fiend